Turmeric (Curcuma longa)

 Dosage of encapsulated turmeric

-For most diseases, 3-4 capsules (e.g. turmeric vida from kingnature) should be taken daily with meals throughout the day.
+For most problems, 3-4 capsules (e.g. turmeric vida from kingnature) should be taken daily with meals throughout the day.
 For prevention 2 capsules are sufficient.
 There are many offers on the market.
 It is essential to ensure that it is a high quality product from organic farming and with a high curcumin content.